Writing Sample for Book Three

 Excerpt From Chapter: Oblivion

-The flash left Rowan stunned and she stood dazed.
-Then a skin-crawling sensation began to spread through her chest.
+The flash left Rowan standing dazed.
+Then a skin-crawling sensation began to spread through her chest and she felt something coiling around her torso.
 Her eyes widened and she gasped in a horrified breath as it began to burn and pulse sickeningly.

 “Torrin!”
 Rowan cried out in panic.